floofytech-open-sourse-projects/NEONgrid/README.md

 NeonGrid

-NeonGrid is a cyberpunk-themed, Ruby-powered terminal RPG set in an infinite procedural world of glowing grids, rogue code, and mythic mascots.
+NeonGrid is a cyberpunk-themed, Ruby-powered terminal RPG set in an infinite procedural world of glowing grids and code.
 You play as a Gridwalker tracing the last clean language — Ruby — through a collapsing digital city.

 Concept